DCAN-Labs/cdni-brain/docs/github-tips.md

     - Frequently [pull to and sync from your local branch](https://docs.github.com/en/desktop/working-with-your-remote-repository-on-github-or-github-enterprise/syncing-your-branch-in-github-desktop)
     - When intending to submit a [pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests), merge with the branch you're intending to submit the PR to locally before initiating the request.
 This ensures you won't have any merge conflicts.

+## Webhooks

+[GitHub webhooks](https://docs.github.com/en/developers/webhooks-and-events/webhooks/about-webhooks) are used to trigger an action in a connected website or application in response to an action on GitHub.
+Examples include [initiating a Docker image build on Dockerhub](https://docs.docker.com/docker-hub/webhooks/) or [updating a Zenodo entry](https://docs.github.com/en/repositories/archiving-a-github-repository/referencing-and-citing-content/)

+Webhooks require the GitHub user publishing the release to have repo admin permissions.
+If you plan on publishing releases on the [DCAN Labs GitHub](https://www.github.com/DCAN-Labs), reach out to the project manager.
+Project managers will give you admin privileges on the repo so that webhooks will execute.

 ## Watch a Repo